As a small business owner, your website is at the center of everything you do.

 1. Set up Google Tag Manager

-Google Tag Manager helps you collect data from your website and send it to Google Analytics.
+Tag Manager helps you collect data from your website and send it to GA.

 You can add tags to your GA code without having the hassle of manually writing code on the backend.